carlhiggs/spatial-urban-indicators/README.md

 # Bangkok Liveability #

-This repository contains the processes used in the Bangkok Liveability indicators project, 2019.
+This repository contains the processes used to create preliminary dataset resources in the  Bangkok liveability (2019) indicators project.
+It is based on scripts developed from the HLC national liveability indicators (2017-19) project.

 ### How do I get set up? ###